PaulRBerg/prb-test/README.md

 npm install @prb/test
 ```

+### Template

+If you're starting a project from scratch, the easiest way to install PRBTest is to use my [Foundry
+template][my-foundry-template], since it comes pre-configured with PRBTest.

 ## Usage

 Once installed, all you need to do is import `PRBTest` and inherit from it in your test contract. `PRBTest` comes with a